Skip to Content

 How do you break down the ground beef for tacos?

 Break down the beef using a spatula if that is what you have on hand; otherwise, I suggest using a meat chopper.
-This tool breaks down the meat more easily, plus it is fun to use.
+The tool breaks down the ground beef easily.
+Plus – it is fun to use!

 Homemade Tacos with Ground Beef